Extended Half Double Crochet Stitch

 This week’s stitch of the week is the Extended Half-Double Crochet (exhdc).

-This stitch makes a comfy looking fabric, ideal for blankets, scarves, cowls, and hats.
-It also works up in any type of yarn weight and color.
+This stitch makes a comfy-looking fabric, ideal for blankets, scarves, cowls, and hats.
+It also works up in any yarn weight and color.

 5mm crochet hook (what the yarn label recommended)